 The insurance premium you pay will be calculated according to a number of factors, including the type of insurance and the amount of cover you take out.
-For example, you will pay a higher premium for more comprehensive cover.
+For example, you will pay a higher premium for more comprehensive coverage of risks or for a higher amount of cover.